homeostatic/OOP_java1/readme.txt

 # Abgabe:
 # Die Abgabe besteht aus einem .zip Archiv im dem alle Klassen in ihrer entsprechenden Ordnersturktur enthalten sind, mitsamt ihrer Dokumentation als Textdatei mit der Endung .txt (kein Word, kein pdf, kein ....).
 Wir erwarten Java-Code der ohne Probleme kompiliert und lauffähig ist.

+Todo:
+    !# we need to figure out how to allow both Contact and Firma objects in our Adressbuch ArrayList.
+        # maybe we can make it an ArrayList of abstraktContacts?
+        # or can we make an ArrayList that accepts 2 Objekt-types?
+        # worst case we could also just have a second ArrayList with the Firmen

+    # rewrite interaktiv console tool to be generalised to all contact types
+        # Aufgabenstellung says the addContact() should be the interactive one
+        # do we want to move parts of it to the repective classes (make the code more modular)

+    # fix search to work with Firmen, can we generalise this somehow? all the if's are kind of ugly
+        # maybe we could use the toString() methods to search all Attributes at once?

+    # can we move more stuff into the abstraktContact class?
+        # maybe a constructor that can be called from the addContact() method in Addressbook?
+        # maybe the interactive part addAddress part?

+    # write this document.